How I Learned to Manage Debt Wisely in America and Finally Achieve Financial Stability

 Maintaining Long-Term Financial Habits

 Maintaining long-term financial stability demands a shift in mindset and a commitment to sustainable financial practices.
-As individuals work towards becoming debt-free, it's crucial to transition from a debt-driven mindset to one that focuses on building wealth.
+As you work towards becoming debt-free, it is crucial to transition from a debt-driven mindset to one that focuses on building wealth.

 Shifting from a Debt-Driven to a Wealth-Building Mindset

 Adopting a wealth-building mindset involves changing your perspective on money management.
-It's about understanding that financial health is not just about cutting expenses, but also about making smart investments and growing your income.
+It is about understanding that financial health is not just about cutting expenses, but also about making smart investments and growing your income.
+Once I paid off my debt, I started putting that monthly payment into investments instead.

-• Investing in retirement accounts such as 401(k) or IRA
+• Started investing in retirement accounts such as 401(k) and Roth IRA

 Setting Milestones for Financial Independence